emvaized/selecton-extension/README.md

 - `npm install` to install all dependencies
 - `npm run build` to generate `dist` folder with minimized code of the extension

-## Links to my other browser extensions
+## Some my other browser extensions
 * [Circle Mouse Gestures](https://github.com/emvaized/circle-mouse-gestures) – better mouse gestures, with visual representation of all available actions
-* [Google Search Tweaks](https://github.com/emvaized/google-tiles-extension) – set of tweaks for Google search page to make it easier to use
 * [Open in Popup Window](https://github.com/emvaized/open-in-popup-window-extension) – quickly open any links and images in a small popup window with no browser controls
 * [Linkover](https://github.com/emvaized/linkover-extension) – load info about any link on mouse hover or on a long click